 In fact, most of the first decade of Bond films stayed grounded by a thrilling espionage tale of good spies vs bad spies and avoiding the threat of a new world war.

-‘From Russia With Love’ is probably the best Connery film in terms of giving us a faithful interpretation of James Bond and what he stands for - the Cold War threat is never lost during the adventure.
+This second outing is probably the best Connery film in terms of giving us a faithful interpretation of James Bond and what he stands for - the Cold War threat is never lost during the adventure.

 With another great turn from Sean Connery, easily capturing Bond’s dangerous and charming side (not averse to slapping a few women here and there to get what he wants), he does look like he’s enjoying himself in the action sequences and great moments shared with co-stars Daniella Bianchi and Robert Shaw.
 Shaw does a good job as the square jawed assassin working for SPECTRE who acts as a mysterious, menacing presence over the course of the film until the final act where he dishes out memorable dialogue and violence.
 His character is never over-used and played for dramatic effect; he is restrained and professional, and more like 007 than any other villains who have come since.